Henry Earle: Publications

-Besides twelve surgical papers in the 'Medico-Chirurgical Transactions,’ and two on surgical subjects in the 'Philosophical Transactions' (1821 and 1822), he published 'Practical Observations in Surgery,’ London, 1823.
+Besides twelve surgical papers in the Medico-Chirurgical Transactions and two on surgical subjects in the Philosophical Transactions (1821 and 1822).
+He also published Practical Observations in Surgery in London in 1823.
 The frontispiece of this book has a series of drawings of the bed invented by Earle, and one of the six essays which make up the volume is a description of this bed.
-Two are reprints of his papers in the 'Philosophical Transactions' on an injury to the urethra and on the mechanism of the spine; the others are on injuries near the shoulder, on fracture of the funny-bone, and on certain fractures of the thigh-bone.
+Two are reprints of his papers in the Philosophical Transactions on an injury to the urethra and on the mechanism of the spine; the others are on injuries near the shoulder, on fracture of the funny-bone, and on certain fractures of the thigh-bone.
 This essay led to a controversy with Sir Astley Cooper as to whether fracture of the neck of the thighbone ever unites.
 Cooper maintained that it does not unite, and said that Earle only maintained the contrary in order to depreciate Guy's Hospital and its teaching.
 Earle defended his views in 'Remarks on Sir Astley Cooper's Reply,’ printed 13 September 1823.

-In 1832 he published 'Two Lectures on the Primary and Secondary Treatment of Burns.’
+In 1832 he published Two Lectures on the Primary and Secondary Treatment of Burns.
 His writings show him to have been a surgeon of large experience, but without much scientific acuteness.
-He was of small stature, and hence the 'Lancet,’ in many indecent attacks on him, usually calls him 'the cock-sparrow,’ but in a long series of abusive paragraphs nothing to Earle's real discredit is stated.
+He was of small stature, and hence The Lancet, in many indecent attacks on him, usually calls him 'the cock-sparrow,’ but in a long series of abusive paragraphs nothing to Earle's real discredit is stated.
 His distinguished surgical descent, his early opportunities of acquiring knowledge, and success in obtaining important appointments seem to have made him somewhat arrogant, but he undoubtedly worked hard at his profession, and deserved the trust which a large circle of friends and patients placed in him.